 - February 12th, 2014: Jason Jones discusses Gay Rights with a Russian official and somehow ends up being told to have sex with a table by said official.
 Also an old Russian lady quotes Angel from Buffy the Vampire Slayer.

-- February 18th, 2014: After the Michael Dunn verdict, Jessica Williams offers her opinion of Florida's Stand Your Ground law:
+- February 18th, 2014: After the Michael Dunn verdict, Jessica Williams offers her opinion of the Stand Your Ground defense:

 Stand Your Ground is like bleach: it works miracles for whites, but it will ruin your colors.
 (Mic Drop